phreeza/manuscript_axon_potentials/doc/manuscript.md

 in particular.
 When performing a typical current source density (CSD) analysis, the local number of fibers cannot be disentangled from membrane current density [@Nicholson1973Theoretical;@Potworowski2011Kernel].
-In CSD analysis, the membrane current densities can independently vary with time and location.
-In the case of an axonal fiber bundle as discussed here, the situation is
+In CSD analysis, the membrane current densities can vary independently with time and location.
+In the case of an axonal fiber bundle here, the situation is
 different: the number of fibers is variable in space, in particular in the terminal zone, but the current sources at different locations are highly correlated because they are caused by propagating action potentials.
-In the case presented here ([@fig:barnowl]) where axonal action potentials dominate the EFP, it was possible to recover from the recording the (normalized) fiber densities and average membrane potentials.
+In the case presented here ([@fig:barnowl]) where axonal action potentials dominate the EFP, it was possible to recover the (normalized) fiber densities and average membrane potentials from the recordings.

 Beyond recovering actual fiber densities and membrane potentials, our approach enables the interpretation of CSD results in the presence of axon fiber